Nora1203/info498_Corpus-Analysis/README.md

-# info498_Corpus-Analysis
+# Project 1: Corpus Analysis

-Objectives: To perform basic analysis on a corpus of text documents.
+**Objectives:** To perform basic analysis on a corpus of text documents.

 Computing n-gram statistics